subroy13/statwizard/content/posts/2024/growing-memory/index.md

     class A3,A9 yellowNode;
 </div>

+Therefore, in `R`, you should always try using vectorization whenever possible.
+If not possible, try to pre-allocate memory.
+And if you don't know how much to allocate, the best bet is to use lists instead of arrays.

+You can find many more useful R tricks and techniques in the book **Advanced R**__ by Hadley Wickham[^3].

 ## Memory Growth is Good for Python

-I did the same kind of exercise using `Python` to compare the behavior.
+I did the same kind of exercise using `Python` to compare the behaviour.
 As you have guessed from the title of this part, it has a completely different behaviour than `R` when come to memory management.

 ### The Methods